CoderPluto/guidelines/section_other_platforms.md

 ### Original Suggestions

 Mojang and 4J actively look at features from the PC version of Minecraft, the suggestions section is for original ideas that aren't already a part of another version of the game.
-Members can suggest things that exist in modded Minecraft but they must include specifics, which can reference the existing mod, rather than simply suggest the mod is added.
+Members can suggest things that exist in modded Minecraft and reference the existing mod but they must include specifics rather than simply suggest the mod is added.

 > Moderators should lock threads that contain ideas from other versions of Minecraft with a message stating that the Suggestion section is for original ideas only.